Yeo Hoon-min: 2011: U-KISS and acting career

 After the departure of Alexander and Kibum, NH Media announced that Hoon and Paran's AJ would be joining U-KISS.
 He made his debut as a member of U-KISS through the group's fifth mini album Bran New Kiss which was released on March 30, 2011, with the title song "0330".

 Hoon along with bandmates Dongho, Kiseop and Soohyun began filming a movie with Jay Park, Kim Soo Ro and Park Yejin with the working title Mr. Idol in February 2011.
 It was the group's first movie.
 Later that year, it was announced that Hoon and Dongho would star in Super Action TV's Holy Land, a four-part movie about rebellious high school students.

-The movie is scheduled to air on April 28, 2012.
+The movie first aired on April 28, 2012.

 In May 2013, Hoon was cast in the Korean musical The Memory 2013 as Eunsoo, a role he shared with singer Brian Joo.

-He and Kiseop were also cast for the leading roles of the musical Goong, which is to be held in Osaka from July 11, 2013, to July 15, 2013.
+He and Kiseop were also cast for the leading roles of the musical Goong, which was held in Osaka from July 11, 2013, to July 15, 2013.